-- 19. Warehouse / Maintenance This building is utilized by the Maintenance Department and houses the motor vehicles utilized for company travel. - 20.
+- 17. Carroll Leavell Student Apartments The Carroll Leavell Student Apartments provide furnished apartment living for NMJC students.
+A student apartment includes a kitchen, living room, four bedrooms, and two full bathrooms.
+Each bedroom has Internet access, cable TV connections, and local phone service.
+Also available 24/7 is a laundry facility located on the second floor. - 18.
+Warehouse / Maintenance This building is utilized by the Maintenance Department and houses the motor vehicles utilized for company travel. - 19.
 Bob Moran Hall This facility houses instructional classrooms and laboratories for a variety of disciplines such as computer science, office technology, public safety, and agriculture.
-It also houses a variety of meeting areas and offices, including the office of the Dean of Public Safety and Industry. - 21.
-Driving Range-Students enrolled in a golf class and / or the members of the NMJC Golf team have access to the on-campus driving range.
-(The driving range is not open to the public.) - 22.
-Ray Birmingham Thunderbird Baseball Field NMJC's collegiate baseball field for practice and games was named for the legendary coach who, among other honors, led the T-Birds to a national championship in 2005.
-The facility has a seating capacity of 700. - 23.
-Concession Stand for Baseball Field - 24.
-Track Field-This facility is primarily utilized by Cross Country / Track & Field teams but is open to the public year round. - 25.
-Field House - 26.
-Training & Outreach Facility-The Training and Outreach Facility is a full-service training and education conference center uniquely designed to facilitate training seminars, continuing education programs, conferences, business meetings, sales meetings, marketing presentations, and networking meetings.
+It also houses a variety of meeting areas and offices, including the office of the Dean of Public Safety and Industry. - 20.
+Driving Range Students enrolled in a golf class and / or the members of the NMJC Golf team have access to the on-campus driving range.
+(The driving range is not open to the public.) - 21.
+Ray Birmingham Thunderbird Baseball Field-NMJC's collegiate baseball field for practice and games was named for the legendary coach who, among other honors, led the T-Birds to a national championship in 2005.
+The facility has a seating capacity of 700. - 22.
+Concession Stand for Baseball Field - 23.
+Track Field This facility is primarily utilized by Cross Country / Track & Field teams but is open to the public year round. - 24.
+Field House - 25.
+Larry Hanna Training & Outreach Center The Larry Hanna Training and Outreach Center is a full-service training and education conference center uniquely designed to facilitate training seminars, continuing education programs, conferences, business meetings, sales meetings, marketing presentations, and networking meetings.
 The Division of Training & Outreach includes the following departments which are housed in this facility: Workforce Training, Professional Development, Continuing Education, Events, and the Small Business Development Center (SBDC).
 This division provides credit and non-credit courses for professional development and life-long learning.
-The facility also houses the Office of the Vice President for Training and Outreach. - 27.
-Rodeo Complex- NMJC's intercollegiate rodeo practice facilities are located here.

-- 28. Transportation Safety Training Center-This building houses the Transportation Safety staff and registration services for CDL programs, Defensive Driving, DWI, and Driver's Education.
-It also contains the classrooms for CDL training. - 29.
-Industrial Building (North) IBN - 30.
-Industrial Building (South) IBS - 31.
-Oil & Gas Training Center-The Oil and Gas Training Center is an innovative partnership with the oil and gas industry to meet the needs of both oil and gas producers and potential workers in the Permian Basin.
-It houses both corporate and traditional classrooms and outdoor labs.
+The facility also houses the Office of the Vice President for Training and Outreach. - 26.
+Dan Berry Arena NMJC's intercollegiate rodeo practice facilities are located here. - 27.
+Transportation Safety Training Center This building houses the Transportation Safety staff and registration services for CDL programs, Defensive Driving, DWI, and Driver's Education.
+It also contains the classrooms for CDL training. - 28.
+Industrial Building (North) IBN - 29.
+Industrial Building (South) IBS - 30.
+Don Bratton Energy Technology Center The Don Bratton Energy Technology Center is an innovative partnership with the oil and gas / alternative industries to meet the needs of both oil and gas producers and potential alternative energy workers in the Permian Basin.
+It houses both corporate and traditional classrooms and outdoor labs. - 31.
+C. M. Burk University Center The C. M. Burk University Center, located on the 2nd floor of Pannell Library, provides space for NMJC's four year university partners, which include Eastern New Mexico University, the University of New Mexico, and New Mexico Institute of Mining and Technology.
+These partnerships were designed to provide educational opportunities and to enhance the transfer rates and completion rates of two year students in their pursuit of advanced degrees.
+The University Center also houses the offices of Distance Learning whose staff works with students and faculty in a support role for online and ITV classes.